openhab/openhab-addons/addons/binding/org.openhab.binding.km200/README.md

 ### Channels

-This binding is creating the channels depending on the connected heating system fully automatically.
+This binding creates the channels depending on the connected heating system fully automatically.
-Every thing has a lot of channels.
 These channels depend on the connected heating system.
-You can see the complete list of supported channels in the PaperUI after the creation of a thing.
+You can see the complete list of supported channels of the thing in the Paper UI.
-There is no official documentation for the parameters available so the names of the channels are all what we have.
+There is no official documentation for the parameters available from Buderus, so the names of the channels is all that reflects their purpose.

-### Items

-In the items file it's possible to map the services.
-You can take the correct names from the channels in the Paper UI.
-There is nothing specific in the sitemap configuration.

 ## Full Examples

-Things can be configured via the Paper UI, or using a `things` file like here.

-### Basic Example

-This example reads different values of items from a KMXXX Device..
+This example reads different values of items from a KMXXX Device.

 `things/kmxxx.things`: